joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 | Tacos       |
 | Tomato Soup |

-# The GROUP BY Operator In SQL
+# The GROUP BY and HAVING Operators In SQL

 Now, we have seen the `SELECT`, `FROM`, `JOIN`, `ON`, and `WHERE` commands in SQL.